TrevorStubbs/learning-journal/301/Reading/read-02.md

 1. Find elements using jQuery
     - `jQuery()` or `$()`
     - `$('li.hot')` - select a list item with the class hot
-1. Do something with the selected elemnt.
+1. Do something with the selected element.
     - `$('li.hot').addClass('complete');` - select the list items with the class 'hot' and add a new class called 'complete'.
     - No need to write fallback code.
 ### Why jQuery?
 1. simple selectors
-    - Much faster at selecing elemnts
+    - Much faster at selecting elements
     - can be more accurate
     - Often require less code
 1. Common tasks in less code